liveview-native/live_view_native/guides/client-side-integration/change-events.md

 ## Modifier change events
 Some modifiers have values that can be changed by the client.

-To receive change events on these modifiers, pass a `LiveViewNativePlatform.Types.Event` to the `change` argument.
+To receive change events on these modifiers, pass a `LiveViewNativePlatform.Modifier.Types.Event` to the `change` argument.

 ```elixir
 sheet(is_presented: @show, change: "presentation-changed")